-It’s hard to believe we are close to the end of 2020!
-Now is the perfect time to self-evaluate your own performance and create a new individual growth plan for the upcoming new year!
+Another month has passed.
+Today is the perfect time for evaluating your performance and creating a new individual growth plan!
 Self-evaluations can be overwhelming.
-It’s a delicate balance not to brag, keep it honest, and represent your true self.
-Below are some tips to help you master the end of year self-evaluation process!
+It’s a delicate balance between not bragging, keeping it honest, and representing your true self.
+Below are some tips to help you master the end-of-year self-evaluation process!

 Toot Your Horn

 Communication is key to a successful relationship between an employee and a supervisor.
-Speak openly, honestly, and build rapport within your leadership.
+Speak openly and honestly, and build rapport within your leadership.
 Focusing on this will help you work more effectively in the future.
 Ask your leadership for feedback or to help you find a mentor.
-Being open to growth will help you become more invested and happier in your work-life.
-It will also give you the chance to be on the same page regarding your performance and open the door to strengthen your relationships.
+Being open to growth will help you become more invested and happier in your work life.
+It will also give you the chance to be on the same page regarding your performance and open the door to strengthening your relationships.

-Self-improvement is an on-going process.
-It never stops!
-We can continually do better or try new things to learn to improve our work environment—using this time to reflect on day to day tasks and think about ways to be more effective and efficient will keep you moving towards your goals.
-Think about measurable ways to grow next year, and get a head start on creating your development plan for 2021!
+Self-improvement is an ongoing process—it never stops!
+We can continually do better or try new things to learn to improve our work environment.
+Using this time to reflect on daily tasks and think about more effective and efficient ways will keep you moving towards your goals.
+Think about measurable ways to grow next year and get a head start on creating your development plan for 2021!

 Feeling motivated?
 Here is another great blog on creating a positive work environment!